 The general education requirements are nested under seven core competencies that the institution considers essential to being an educated person in the 21st century: Critical Thinking; Effective Communication; Information Literacy; Quantitative Reasoning; Responsible Citizenship; Scientific Reasoning; and Technological Competence.
-Upon completion of a student's cumulative learning experiences at the College, each student is expected to demonstrate competence in all of the institutional core competencies.
+Upon completing a cumulative learning experience at the College, each student is expected to demonstrate competence in all of the institutional core competencies.